Benjamin-Lee/deep-rules/manuscript.md

 ## Acknowledgements {#acknowledgements}

 The authors would like the thank Daniel Himmelstein and the developers of Manubot for creating the software that enabled the collaborative composition of this manuscript.
-We would also like to thank [**TODO**: insert the names of the contributors who don't meet the standards for authorship] for their contributions to the discussions that comprised the intial stage of the drafting process.
+We would also like to thank [**TODO**: insert the names of the contributors who don't meet the standards for authorship] for their contributions to the discussions that comprised the initial stage of the drafting process.

 ## References {.page_break_before}